semaphoreci/semaphore/docs/docs/reference/env-vars.md

 - **Environment variable**: `SEMAPHORE_GIT_PR_SLUG`
 - **Example**: `renderedtext/docs`

-The name in format `owner_name/repo_name` of the repository from which the Pull Request originated.
+The name in the format `owner_name/repo_name` of the repository from which the Pull Request originated.

 :::note